sablecrestlabs/HistoVAE/README.md

 This repo trains directly on random WSI tiles via OpenSlide and is designed to converge quickly on histology tile distributions.

+Trained on a single RTX 5090 with default settings, this implementation demonstrates accurate half-resolution reconstruction within about 90 seconds.
+Within ~15 minutes, the reconstructed tiles are only distinguishable by differences in noise patterns.
+This makes it suitable for real-time, human-in-the-loop workflows.

 ## What’s in this repo

 - A single, self-contained training script: [vae.py](vae.py)